brendt/stitcher.io/src/content/blog/2020-07-24-php-8-named-arguments.md

 <em class="small center">Runtime error in case `$listener` is an instance of `<hljs type>MyListener</hljs>`</em>

-This pragmatic approach was chosen to prevent a major breaking change when all inherited argument would have to keep the same name.
+This pragmatic approach was chosen to prevent a major breaking change when all inherited arguments would have to keep the same name.
 Seems like a good solution to me.

 ---